You can synchronize Azure DevOps work items with any of the supported issue tracking platforms.

 If you would like more details about the Information Security - check out the Security And Architecture White-paper

 Exalate architecture requires separate Exalate app installations on each instance.

-Navigate to the Exalate integrations to get the Exalate app for Azure DevOps.
-The app will be automatically installed on one of our servers.
+Navigate to the marketplace to get the Exalate app for Azure DevOps and install the app.

 Alternatively, you can also install the app on your own server following this guide.

-Once you get the installation email with the Exalate app URL, you can proceed to the configuration.
+Once the app is installed, you can proceed to the configuration: